anmolthakur74/SpeakAble/README.md

 - Recognize hand gestures using computer vision and machine learning
 - Convert recognized gestures into text and speech
 - Convert spoken audio into text in real-time
-- Enable communication between deaf, mute, and blind users
+- Enables communication between users with hearing, speech, and visual impairments

 ---